 You don’t have to use numbers, but you do want to make sure that you know when you have achieved your goal.
 For example, saying that you’ll run up a steep hill without walking is specific because you know when you have achieved it.

 Just like being specific, a measurable goal helps you understand your goal, how to get there, and when you’ve achieved it.
-This means your goal should be linked to something tangible you can measure: a race, a distance, a time, a pace, a certain number of days, etc.
+This means your goal should be linked to something tangible you can measure: a race, a distance, a time, a pace, a certain number of days, etc. Less effective are goals like “Get faster” or “Get healthier.”
+It’s hard to say when these goals have been achieved.

-You should also come up with metrics about how to evaluate your goal because you need to be able to track your progress.
+You should also come up with metrics to evaluate your goal because you need to be able to track your progress.
 If you want to run three days a week, are you running three days a week?

 If you want to reach a certain pace, are you getting faster during your runs?
 It doesn’t have to be huge differences, but you need to know that you’re making progress.
 If you want to reach a certain distance, are you able to run farther?

 This is probably the hardest aspect of goal-setting for runners.
 Make sure that you can reach your goal.
 It can be a stretch goal, but you don’t want to set the bar too high.
 If it’s too hard, you won’t achieve it.
 You might get frustrated and quit.
+If you can only run one mile right now, setting a goal to run 20 miles is likely to be frustrating.
+If you are running 12:00 miles, setting a goal to run a 5:00 mile is not the best next step.
+You may very well get to these points down the road.
+But you need some easier signposts along the way.
+Start with goals for running three miles, or a 10:00 mile, and then go from there.

 Your running goals need to be specific to you.
 Make sure that they match where you honestly are or could get.
 Aiming to join the U.S. Olympic team to run the marathon when your fastest pace is a 10:00-minute-mile is likely not realistic for you.

 On the other hand, you don’t want to make it something too easy either.
-If you’ve already run a sub-2 hour half marathon, set a different goal this time like beating your previous record and PRing or feeling stronger at the end of the race.
+If you’ve already run a sub-2 hour half marathon, set a different goal this time like beating your previous record by PRing or feeling stronger at the end of the race.

 How to Achieve Your Goals